WHAT TO EXPECT

 It seems the first question we’re often asked is, “what do I wear?”
 Our answer?
 “That doesn’t matter.”
 Wear whatever you think is good for the occasion.
 Think of it as going to a friend’s house for a relaxed supper.
 At Topsham Baptist Church, we come from various religious backgrounds, so some wear a full suit and tie on Sunday, while others wear shorts and a t-shirt.
 What you wear isn’t nearly as important as the fact that you’re here at church!

-The Morning Meeting, which many would recognize as the “main service,” begins at 11:00 in the morning.
-During this meeting, we sing some vibrant, exciting hymns and songs, and then give announcements.
+The Morning Meeting, which many would recognize as the “main service,” begins at 10:00 in the morning.
+During this meeting, we sing some songs, and then give announcements.
 We also take up an offering, but please don’t feel obligated to give any money — we don’t pass the offering plate to “guilt-trip” people.
 We just want everyone to have an opportunity to give as they are led to give.

 Following this, we sometimes go home, and sometimes we all head downstairs to eat lunch together; please feel free to stay for this!
 It is provided at no cost to you, and it is sure to give us all an opportunity to know each other better.
 To see which days we have lunch together, check out the church calendar.

 A typical Wednesday meeting is more abbreviated in length, and there’s usually a more casual approach to how we dress, as most of us have worked through the day and are simply getting together at the church for a midweek “lift” from the Word of God.
 We assemble for the Midweek Meeting, at 6:00 in the evening and spend about 45 minutes to an hour together eating and drinking while sitting in a circle of chairs, working through a book of the Bible or a topic while having a really great time.
 This meeting concludes with a short time of prayer.